tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 'Consecutive' goal ranking.
 The idea is that you can mix goal rankings easily in this way.

+### Marking facts to be solved preferentially or delayed

+By starting a fact name with `F_` (for first) the tool will solve instances of that fact earlier than normal, while putting `L_` (for last) as the prefix will delay solving the fact.
+This can have a performance impact.

 <!-- FIXME: Describe oracle script mechanism -->

 <!--Advanced Encoding